Decoding Quantum Field Theory with Machine Learning: A first physical example: Remote Boundary Sensing

-Note that comparing cases 2 and 3 will allow us to explicitly measure the signal-propagation speed on the lattice.
-In both cases the field (neglecting the last spatial mode) is in exactly the same state prior to $t=0$.
-In case 3, the field is disturbed locally by the sudden coupling of the last spatial mode.
-This disturbance will then propagate and eventually arrive at our probe system.
-Thus we can define the effective signaling time as the time it takes the probe to differentiate between cases 2 and 3.
-Importantly, if the probe is able to differentiate cases 1 and 2 in less than this effective signaling time it can not be due to having received a signal from the boundary.
+By comparing cases 2 and 3 we can explicitly measure the signal-propagation speed on the lattice.
+In these cases the field is in exactly the same state prior to $t=0$, they differ by the local disturbance at $t=0$ and $x\approx L$ in case 3.
+For $t>0$ the disturbance at $x\approx L$ begins propagating through the lattice towards the probe.
+We can define the effective signaling time as the time it takes the probe to differentiate between cases 2 and 3.
+If the probe is able to differentiate cases 1 and 2 in less than this signalling time it cannot be due to having received a signal from the boundary.
+We can compare this signalling time to the light-crossing time of the cavity ($t=L/c$) to see if our probe is receiving any faster-than-light signals due to the approximations employed.

-We will also evaluate the probe's ability to distinguish quantum fields with different temperatures via short-time measurements.
-We will show, perhaps against intuition, that probes acquire enough information to figure out the temperature of the quantum field before they have time to thermalize.

-{\bf\textit{Data generation, processing and training - }} We now show how we generate data from the local probe, and how we preprocess that data for the neural network to train on.
-We consider the following measurement procedure: \begin{enumerate} \item Initialize the probe to its ground state and couple it locally to the field beginning at time $t=0$ (i.e., $\chi(t)$ is a step function). \item At time $t_m=T_\textsc{min}$, perform a projective measurement of the probe's $\hat{q}_\textsc{d}$ quadrature and record the result. \item Repeat steps $1-2$ but measure $\hat{p}_\textsc{d}$, then repeat steps $1-2$ but measure \mbox{$\hat{r}_\textsc{d}=(\hat{q}_\textsc{d}+\hat{p}_\textsc{d})/\sqrt{2}$}. \item Repeat steps $1-3$, $N_\textsc{times}-1$ more times increasing the measurement time, $t_m$, by $\Delta t$ each time. \item Repeat this whole process $N_\textsc{tom}$ times. \end{enumerate} Applying this measurement procedure yields raw data $\bm{x}_\text{raw}\in\mathbb{R}^{N_\textsc{m}}$, where \mbox{$N_\textsc{m}=3\times N_\textsc{times}\times N_\textsc{tom}$}, to which we can associate a label, $y$, depending on the boundary condition (or temperature).
-We could train our neural network directly on this labeled data, however, to speed up training, we first compress and process the data.